zoo-js/zoo/README.en-US.md

 Open a new [issue][issue-new] and fill in the pet that you want to adopt (join).
 At the same time, only one person adopts **5** small pets, please choose carefully.
 Once selected, please do not throw it away. thank you all!

 [issue-new]: https://github.com/zoo-js/zoo/issues/new/choose

+## 🎁 Statement

+- The icon comes from the Internet
+- Only for learning and appreciation